konnov/protocols-made-fun/_posts/2024-01-19-tla-cheatsheet.md

 In addition to that, since it is not easy to combine math and code highlighting, I am using the ASCII typesetting as well as the Unicode typesetting, as produced by [tlauc][].
+For the Unicode characters, no syntax highlighting is introduced: These characters are already distinct enough for my eye.
 Finally, Markdown is not nearly as good as LaTeX.
 I could not reproduce the last section of [TLA+ Summary][], which maps ASCII operators to their LaTeX presentation.

 ## Module-Level Constructs